Experience a grand fantasy world in The Witcher 3: Wild Hunt. One of the most acclaimed RPGs ever—with hours of adventure and choices.

 Alternative games

-The Witcher 3, as the name suggests, is the third and final game in the series (trademark of CD Projekt Red).
-It’s worth playing the other two entries to fully understand where you are in the story when you start the third.
+As the name suggests, The Witcher 3 is the third and final game in The Witcher series (trademark of CD Projekt Red).
+It’s worth playing the other two entries to fully understand where you are in the story when you start 3.
 It’s not strictly necessary, but it’s a good idea.

-The earlier games haven’t aged particularly well, but both still offer interesting moments, and enjoying them isn’t hard.
+The earlier games haven’t aged especially well, but both still offer interesting moments, and it’s not hard to enjoy them.

-The Witcher 1 marks the beginning of Geralt’s adventures and can be downloaded here
+The Witcher 1 marks the start of Geralt’s adventures.

-The Witcher 2: Assassins of Kings kicks off with a confusing event in which Geralt is mysteriously implicated in the murder of his own king, Foltest.
+The Witcher 2: Assassins of Kings kicks off a confusing affair in which Geralt was mysteriously involved in the murder of his own king, Foltest.

 The Witcher 3 is an action-packed RPG

-The Witcher 3: Wild Hunt is everything an action-packed RPG should be (and then some).
-It’s hard to say anything truly negative about the game, because every aspect is so well designed and entertaining to explore.
-We recommend it wholeheartedly.
+The Witcher 3: Wild Hunt is everything an action-packed RPG should be—and then some.
+It’s hard to find real faults, because every aspect is so well-crafted and fun to explore.
+We can’t recommend it highly enough.

 Buy and download The Witcher 3 here.